mhkfchun/mhkfchun.github.io/essays/planning-ahead.md

 ### Issues

 We've already talked a bit about how issues fit into issue driven project management.
 Github has a entire section of your project dedicated to creating and cataloguing your issues so that you can easily keep track of them all.
 Being able to filter and sort them out as well as create templates so everyone can easily follow the same format makes for a nice way to keep things organized.
 People can comment and respond to each issue, allowing others to keep up with any progress and noteworthy things while working through one.
 This also allows images to be added if you need to show proof of completion or a way to show examples easily before officially closing an issue.
 Closing an issue, meaning it shows the issue has been fully resolved, though reopening one is available if something happens.
 It also allows you to assign yourselves and other group members to an issue so that you know exactly who's working on what.
-This feature also integrates neatly into projects and milestones.
+This feature also integrates neatly into projects.

 ### Projects